Items viewed per month for this Journal through Ingenta Connect:

 The academic interest brings together scholarly perspectives from a range of disciplines—from cultural anthropology, sociology, media studies, ethnography, hospitality, food studies, and history, advertising and marketing, to environmental science, rural studies, business management, economics, human geography, and political philosophy.
 Linked also with many contemporary perspectives in tourism research, including sustainability, ethics’, social justice and human rights.
 However, many aspects of gastronomy and tourism also appear grossly underexplored, among these: aesthetics, science, technology, innovation, health and human relations.
 Moreover, critical and philosophical approaches such as foodways, foodscapes and food movements are often weak on gastronomy and tourism underpinnings, which provides ample scope for innovative contributions in these areas of scholarship.

-Journal of Gastronomy and Tourism invites research contributions of a theoretical as well as empirical and practical nature without specific disciplinary focus.
+Gastronomy and Tourism invites research contributions of a theoretical as well as empirical and practical nature without specific disciplinary focus.
 The aim is to provide a source for cutting-edge thinking and evidence in an emerging field, and to be a forum for continuous development and discussion of matters interlinking gastronomy and tourism.
 The Journal is an academic publication but will also look to cover industry and education perspectives.

 SPECIAL FEATURE: Locations on the Food Menu

-Purpose: Journal of Gastronomy and Tourism invites brief (1–2 page) portrayals of interesting gastronomic hotspots with a significant tourism ingredient.
+Purpose: Gastronomy and Tourism invites brief (1–2 page) portrayals of interesting gastronomic hotspots with a significant tourism ingredient.
 These portrayals provide a possibility for readers among researchers and practitioners to get themselves acquainted with emerging and innovative food initiatives of interest for further inquiry and research, and with challenging places to visit.
 The locations may qualify for a presentation on the “Locations on the Food Menu” if they demonstrate, for example, exceptional instances of food heritage reinvention, good use of collaborative measures among food stakeholders, new types of food trail designs, sustainable food management practices, novel ways of communication with customers, visionary food experience inventions, prospective foodway linkages, food in extraordinary tourism settings etc., The section cannot be used for standard promotional purposes by destinations and food providers.

-Anyone, for example destination management organizations, food and tourism associations, food and tourism project managers, researchers, etc., can submit examples and text for this section of Journal of Gastronomy and Tourism.
+Anyone, for example destination management organizations, food and tourism associations, food and tourism project managers, researchers, etc., can submit examples and text for this section of Gastronomy and Tourism.
 The cases are not included in the journal’s review systems, and decision about publication is taken by the Editor-in-Chief.